graphicsdesk/spectate/README.md

 </if>
 ```

-Keep in mind that this only works for surface-level locals, not nested ones, because I am [shallow cloning](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) `LOCAL_DEFAULTS` with the ArchieML output and the config.
+Keep in mind that this only works for surface-level locals, not nested ones, because I am [shallow cloning](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) `DEFAULT_LOCALS` with the ArchieML output and the config.